-While there has been passing references to blockchain in Australian case law, at the time of writing there has not been any specific judicial consideration of blockchain or smart contracts in Australia.
+At the time of writing, there has not been any specific judicial consideration of blockchain or smart contracts in Australia.

 20. Are there any other generally-applicable laws or regulations that may present issues for the use of blockchain technology (such as privacy and data protection law or insolvency law)?